 This by no means makes them perfect because even teachers struggle to self-regulate at times.

-And one of the most important ways of teaching self-regulation in the classroom is sharing your feelings.
+One of the most important ways you can teach self-regulation in the classroom is by sharing your feelings.

 There are times you feel irritated or defeated.
 Sharing those experiences with your students can help them learn to identify and label their feelings.

 In fact, think aloud so that students see the mental process you go through.

 Point out that though you may feel like yelling at or even punching someone, you make a different choice and your students can too.